datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

 * **Empirically secure:** Secure based on the fact that no one has broken it for sometime
-* **Provably secure:** We prove that breaking a scheme is at least as hard as breaking som well known problem like factoring or deiscrete log.
+* **Provably secure:** We prove that breaking a scheme is at least as hard as breaking some well known problem like factoring or discrete log.
-* **Unconditionally secure:** The schemes are secure even if the adversary has nlimited computing power.
+* **Unconditionally secure:** The schemes are secure even if the adversary has unlimited computing power.
-* **Kerckhoff's principle:** Only the key should be unknown to an adversary. ecurity should not be based on the fact that an algorithm is secret.
+* **Kerckhoff's principle:** Only the key should be unknown to an adversary. security should not be based on the fact that an algorithm is secret.
 * **Stream ciphers and one time pads (OTP)**
-  * **Stream cipher:** take a short random key and expand it to a long seudorandom sequence of bits
+  * **Stream cipher:** take a short random key and expand it to a long pseudo-random sequence of bits
   * **OTP:** different substitutions for every character, "Stream cipher is a number of OTP that repeats"
-* **Stream ciphers vs. block ciphers:** stream send message bit by bit in a tream, block sends larger blocks and cannot retain state between blocks
+* **Stream ciphers vs. block ciphers:** stream send message bit by bit in a stream, block sends larger blocks and cannot retain state between blocks
-* **ECB:** electric code block, all blocks encrypted independantly, redundancy reserver
+* **ECB:** electric code block, all blocks encrypted independently, redundancy reserved
 * **CBC:** cipher block chaining, redundancy removed
 * **OFB:** output feedback, turns the block cipher into a stream cipher
 * **Symmetric and asymmetric keys:**